 Who Is a Candidate for Suboxone?

 Almost anybody who meets the criteria for OUD is potentially a Suboxone candidate.
 In addition, there are very few medical reasons why a person cannot take Suboxone.
-It is overall very safe for most patients, particularly under the supervision of a licensed Suboxone provider.
+It is overall very safe for most patients when taken under the supervision of a licensed Suboxone provider.

 If you’re struggling with OUD and you’re ready to comply with a treatment program, Suboxone could be a good choice for you.
 The medication is safe and effective when used under the care of a medical team.